Godshill

 Godshill is a village and civil parish on the Isle of Wight, England, with a population of 1,459 at the 2011 Census.
 It lies between Newport and Ventnor in the southeast of the island.

+Name

+The name means 'the hill associated with a Christian or heathen god' from Old English god and hyll.
+It could also mean a pagan god, as the hill the church was built on was a site for pagan worship.
+However, even if it is associated with the Christian god, it could still be implying that it was used for pagan worship, and then transferred to Christian.